Gregory S. DuPont

 The “What” and “Why” Behind Estate Planning

 First, select a professional estate planning team.
 This initial step may be difficult due to having to share your personal thoughts, fears, wishes, and financial information with others.
 Therefore, it can be helpful to include a trusted advisor on your estate planning team.
-Certainly, your attorney will play an instrumental role in preparing any necessary legal documents.
+Certainly, your attorney will play an instrumental role in preparing any necessary legal documents and answering any of your estate planning questions.
 However, your financial professional, bank trust officer, insurance professional, or accountant may also become involved.
-Generally, the size and complexity of your estate will dictate the complexity of the estate planning process.
+Generally, the size and complexity of your estate will dictate the complexity of the types of estate planning you can avail of and the estate planning process itself.

 Initially, your estate planning team will focus on your current financial status to better assess where you stand today in order to optimally plan for the future.
 Consequently, you will need to gather all the necessary documents detailing current and future income, property ownership, insurance, and established legal arrangements.
 The following list contains some of the information you will be asked to provide: